-A successful programme of exhibitions and events that draw in hundreds of visitors and participants, a new programme of community art workshops, and links to other community and arts organisations led to the move of SEAS to a much bigger space at the BMECP – (black and minority ethnic) Centre, near Brighton train station and to a partnership with the Euro Mediterranean Resources Network.
+A successful programme of exhibitions and events drew in hundreds of visitors and participants, a new programme of community art workshops, and links to other community and arts organisations.
+This success led SEAS to the move to a much bigger space at the BMECP – (Black and Minority Ethnic Community Partnership) Centre, near Brighton train station and to a partnership with the Euro Mediterranean Resources Network.

-SEAS operates about 5 exhibitions per year, usually during other festivals in Brighton such as Artists’ Open House / Brighton Festival, Brighton Photography Biennale & Photo Fringe, Black History Month, LGBTQ History month and Refugee Week.
-Some of the exhibitions are commissioned by charities (ex.
-Brighton Pride, Platforma, Sanctuary on Sea), others are self initiated.
-SEAS is also exhibit the works of resident artists & open to proposals from curators, artists and artists’ collectives.
+SEAS operates about five exhibitions per year, usually during other festivals in Brighton such as Artists’ Open House / Brighton Festival, Brighton Photography Biennale & Photo Fringe, Black History Month, LGBTQ History month and Refugee Week.
+Some of the exhibitions are commissioned by charities (such as Brighton Pride, Platforma, Sanctuary on Sea), others are self initiated.
+SEAS is also exhibits the works of SEAS’s artists’ residency and is open to proposals from curators, artists and artists’ collectives.

 Engagement with diverse audiences is the core of SEAS work, and exhibitions include artists’ talks, discussions and workshops open to the public and community groups.